Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

 \begin{rem} Let~$Y$ be the block of the trivial representation of~$G$.
-Using Lemma~\ref{lem: uniserial} we can refine the conclusion of Proposition~\ref{ColmezquestionI}: if~$\tau$ is an extension of~$1$ by~$\pi$ which is not a quotient of~$\cInd_{KZ}^G(1)$ then
+Using Lemma~\ref{lem: uniserial} we can refine the conclusion of Proposition~\ref{ColmezquestionI}.
+For example, if~$\tau$ is an extension of~$1$ by~$\St$ which is not a quotient of~$\cInd_{KZ}^G(\Sym^0)$, then